fjudith/h2o-kubeflow/README.md

   - start.sh

 kubeflow:
-- directories [argo, core, driverless, h2o3, seldon, tf-job, tf-serving] contain the manifests required to deploy their corresponding applications.
+- directories [driverless, h2o3-static, h2o3-scaling] contain the manifests required to deploy their corresponding applications.
+Please note, all Kubeflow components are available in the Kubeflow repository [here](https://github.com/kubeflow/kubeflow)
-  - core -- manifests required for deploying core kubeflow components
+  - h2o3-static -- contains components for deploying a single or multinode H2O-3 cluster using Kubeflow.
+If more nodes are required, you will need to manually change the parameters and relaunch the cluster.
-  - h2o3 -- manifests required for deploying H2O 3 components
+  - h2o3-scaling -- contains components for deploying an H2O-3 cluster that will automatically scale with memory demands.
+Read the README within the component folder for additional information and requirements.
 - registry.yaml -- manifest file that declares ksonnet packages available within the directory.